Loan for the purchase of a solar PV system with storage

 What documents do I need for the loan application?

-You will generally need the installer’s quote, a profitability calculation, proof of income for the last three months, and a copy of your identity card.
+You will usually need the installer’s quote, a cost-effectiveness calculation, proof of income for the last three months and a copy of your identity card.

 How long does it take to get approval for a solar loan?

-After submitting all documents, the review and approval process takes between three and seven business days at most banks.
+After submission of all documents, the review and approval process at most banks takes between three and seven working days.

-Is a special repayment possible with the photovoltaic loan?
+Is a special repayment possible for the photovoltaic loan?

-Yes, most solar and eco loans allow free additional payments or even early full repayment, which further reduces the interest burden.
+Yes, most solar and eco loans allow free special repayments or even early full repayment, which further reduces the interest burden.

 What happens to the loan if I sell my house?

-The loan is generally paid off from the proceeds of the sale.
-Alternatively, the new owner can take over the loan agreement after a credit check, which can increase the property's value.
+As a rule, the loan is repaid from the proceeds of the sale.
+Alternatively, after a credit check, the new owner can take over the loan agreement, which can increase the value of the property.

-What is the lifespan of the system components?
+What is the service life of the plant components?

-Solar modules have a lifespan of 20 to 30 years.
-The inverter often needs to be replaced after 10 to 15 years, while a power storage unit lasts around 10 years.
+Solar panels have a lifespan of 20 to 30 years.
+The inverter often has to be replaced after 10 to 15 years, and a battery storage system lasts about 10 years.

 Subscribe to our newsletter